Mendi23/codeMIPs/src/AnalysisModule/README.md

 Using `scipy.optimize` module we try to maximize the score we get for all the repositories.

-## plotPerUser.py

-For each repo, running the MIP on each commit one by one.

-Saving how much commits done per user and for each commits what was the accuracy of the model.

-At the end, saving a summarize plot.

 ## repositoriesData.py

 For each repo, prints how much commits it has.

 ## VisualizeGraph.py

+For each repo, running the MIP on each commit one by one.

+Saving several things on the way:

+* Per User:
+  * Commits (number of commits)
+  * Total objects the user changed (across all commits)
+  * Total score - *score of one commit is the sum of the DOI of the files user changed divided by total DOI of all files in repo in that moment*.
+    Total score is the sum of all that scores per user.
+  * Total Top3 and Top5: top3 or top5 are files that have the highest DOI (top 3 or top5) <br/>
+    We count how much of them the user did change in a commit and this is the top3 or top5 parameter. <br/>
+    At the end we sum all top3/top5 across all user commits.
+* Per Commit:
+  * Commit number
+  * The committer (user)
+  * top5/top3 hits as described (but not per user this time)
+  * Score

+We save summarize plot for each user and for each state of the MIP graph.

+In addition, we write a data.txt file.

+More on this results can be found under `Results` directory (in the README.md there)

 ---